HeyDyHo/Plah/README.md

 ## Usage
 Because Plah is a toolset there is not one single entry point, you can use only parts of it or everything.
-Each part of Plah has it's own configuration options.
-All of them can be set via the Plah class itself or, if you like to use it, via the Config component via a config file.
+Each part of Plah has it's own configuration options (if necessary).
+They are initialized statically with a `::config()` method that gets an array of config options.
+For
-Keep in mind: The options for the Config class have to be set via the Plah class, this is necessary because the Config class doen't know where to look for the config file without some basic setup.

-### Plah
-The Plah class itsself is only a wrapper to initially setup some stuff.
-It's used like that:

-    \Plah\Plah::setConfig(array(
-        'config.dir' => __DIR__ . '/../config',
-        'config.file.default' => 'config-default',
-        'config.file.local' => 'config-local',
-        'platform.dir' => __DIR__ . '/../platform',
-        'platform.file.default' => 'platform-default',
-        'platform.file.local' => 'platform-local',
+example:

+    \Plah\Config::config(array(
-        'language.dir' => __DIR__ . '/../language',
+        'dir' => __DIR__ . '/../myconfig',
-        'language.file.default' => 'en',
-        'mongodb.host' => 'localhost',
-        'mongodb.port' => '',
-        'mongodb.user' => '',
-        'mongodb.password' => '',
-        'mongodb.db' => '',
-        'mongoautoincrement.db' => 'autoincrement',
+        'file_default' => 'myconfig-default',
-        'mongoautoincrement.collection' => 'autoincrement'
+        'file_local' => 'myconfig-local'
     ));

-    //Another (old) way
-    new \Plah\Plah(array(
-        'config.dir' => __DIR__ . '/../config'
-    ));

-    //Get a config item
-    echo \Plah\Plah::getConfig('config.dir');

 Most of the time you will use this in your projects `index.php` file or some kind of init file/class.
 You don't need to set all possible options, just those for the parts of Plah that you plan to use.
-As said above, you can put all these options to a config file except the `config.` options that are used for the Config component.
+You even don't need to set all options for one part, only those that you want to be different from the defaults.
+For example:

+    \Plah\Config::config(array(
+        'dir' => __DIR__ . '/../myconfig'
+    ));

+This will change the config directory only and leave the default file names.

+## Components

 ### Config
 The Config class can be used to put config options to one single text file.
 The following format